Ethylene Oxide/Sterigenics Updates

 The Swedish researchers discovered that 9 out of 35 developmental neurotoxicity (DNT) studies were withheld from EU regulators despite clear legal requirements to disclose them.
 In fact, the EU authorities did not even hear about these tests until years later.
 As a result, the negative studies were not considered by EU regulators during their first authorization of the nine pesticides: abamectin, ethoprophos, buprofezin, fenamidone, fenamiphos, glyphosate-trimesium, pymetrozine, pyridaben, and fluazinam.
 The pesticides were used on tomatoes, strawberries, potatoes, and eggplants.

-motorcycle-rider-300x195As the weather warms up, many motorcycle riders are eager to hit the road and enjoy the freedom and thrill of riding in the summer months.
+motorcycle-rider-300x195As the weather warms up, many motorcycle riders are eager to hit the road and enjoy the freedom and thrill of riding in the spring and summer months.
 However, it’s important to prioritize motorcycle safety to ensure an enjoyable and accident-free riding experience.
-Here are some top motorcycle safety tips for summer to keep in mind before you rev up your engine and head out on your next ride.
+Keep these top safety tips from our experienced motorcycle accident attorneys in mind as you rev up your engine and prepare for your next ride.

 While it is a given that you should maintain your motorcycle regularly, it is important to pay extra attention before summer arrives.
 If your vehicle has not been on the road for months, take it out on short rides before planning any longer trips.